When do eyelashes grow back?

 Every cycle is different.
 Every person’s growth is different.
 Sometimes the lashes can even shed on 1 eye before the other eye making the left and right side slightly different.
 As a Lash Artist, this is more noticeable to us as we are used to working with such fine detail

 It is impossible to say that lashes fall out in a particular season or all at the same time,

 On average, you could say that lashes have a 90 day cycle, It is hair and they are not in sync so they don’t all jump ship at the same time.

 - The first stage of the lashes life cycle is the Anagen phase.
 Studies say this cycle lashes for around 30-45 days and the lashes experience their fastest growth in this time.

 - The 2nd phase is the Catagen phase, the lash has reached its full potential and will cease growing

 - The last phase is the Telogen phase and will effectively rest until it’s ready to fall out and be replaced by a new hair in the Anagen phase.

-You can read more information on our Blogs and instagram @beautifeyes_sydney
+You can see more of our work on instagram @beautifeyes_sydney